 The satisfying feeling of receiving payment should never be delayed in your business.
 Imagine asking your client to pay a retainer, waiting days or weeks to cash your check, and then asking again for the rest of the payment.
 This not only prolongs the payment process and strains your income, but inconveniences your client.

 Creating and sending an invoice when your client books is a sure way of receiving a signed contract, retainer, or full payment in minutes.
-At the least, having the client pay the retainer right away secures the client’s booking in your calendar and prevents last minute cancellations and double booking.
+At the least, having the client pay the retainer right away secures the client’s booking in your calendar and prevents last minute cancellations and double bookings.

 If your client needs to request any changes or add-on services, you can easily adjust the digital invoice.
 When reminding clients to pay their invoice, avoid sending back and forth emails and set up automated payment reminders instead.